 If you are looking for a robo-advisor to handle your investments, you may have come across the automated investing platforms offered by Wealthfront and Vanguard.
 These two firms offer similar fee structures and services, so it can be difficult to choose between them.
-We’ve created a side-by-side comparison so you can make an informed decision about which company’s robo-advisor service is best for you.

 For beginner investors who don’t have a lot of assets just yet, Wealthfront is a great way to get started.
-By contrast, Vanguard Personal Advisory Services is designed for more established investors who want more personalized attention.
+By contrast, Vanguard Personal Advisor Services is designed for more established investors who want more personalized attention.
 Continue reading to learn about these two leading robo-advisors and the key differences between them.

 Wealthfront vs. Vanguard: Feature comparison

 |Account fees (annual, transfer, inactivity)|